[ALSO PUBLISHED IN NEWSMAX]

 In 1933, science fiction writer H.G.
 Wells wrote “The Shape of Things to Come”.
 His startling predictions covered 173 years into the future.
 Many of his visions were tragically accurate, like the strategic bombing of cities.

 The following vision of December 2020 is one possible reality of the next two years.
 These predictions could become real if Republicans remain complacent, disorganized, and disloyal.
 Republicans bungling their historic opportunity over the last two years was terrible.
 Republicans failing during the next two years will be disastrous.
 Time to stand for something.
 Time to fight for something.

 It is December 2020.
-President-elect Michelle Obama and her running mate, Beto O’Rourke, are filing their transition team and administration with liberal activists.
-The media is gushing over their every move.
+President-elect Michelle Obama is filing her transition team and administration with liberal activists.
+The media is gushing over her every move.

-Obama and O’Rourke waged the most effective nomination fight in memory by not waging one.
-They hinted and teased, but waited until May 2020 to plunge into the fray.
+Obama waged the most effective nomination fight in memory by not waging one.
+She hinted and teased, but waited until May 2020 to plunge into the fray.

 The crowded Democrat field played its part brilliantly.
 Each of the fifteen candidates exhausted themselves moving ever further left with each debate, caucus, and primary.
 Conservative pundits and social media were delighted to assail the Democrat field and make fun of their over the top stances.
 It all paved the way for Obama to enter the race to “save the Democrats from themselves”.
 Democrat Party leaders breathed a sigh of relief and rallied to Obama’s cause.

 Starting with the release of her book, Michelle Obama fostered “Obama Nostalgia”.
 This movement spread throughout media and academic circles.
 The movement expertly positioned the Obama years (2009-2016) as a calm, scandal free, period.
 They claimed that Republican Bush destroyed the economy, Obama rebuilt it, and Trump benefited from it.